-The results mentioned so far generalize to simultaneously space-time variational formulations of nonlinear parabolic evolution equations when they define a mapping from $H_1$ into $H'2$ , and the Fréchet derivative at the solution is boundedly invertible between $H_1$ and $H'2$ (see [Ste11a]).
+The results concerning the adaptive wavelet solution method generalize to simultaneously space-time variational formulations of nonlinear parabolic evolution equations when they define a (two times continuously differentiable) mapping from H_1 into H'2 , and the Fréchet derivative at the solution is boundedly invertible between H_1 and H'2 (see [Stel1a]).
 The latter condition is satisfied for example for a semi-linear equation with a time-independent spatial operator.

 Aiming at the application of space-time variational formulations to the incompressible instationary (Navier-) Stokes equations, there are two possibilities.

 The first one is to reduce these equations to problems for the divergence-free velocities only.
-Then the Stokes equations read as a linear parabolic evolution problem, and the aforementioned results concerning well-posed space-time variational formulations apply.
-The reduction to divergence-free velocities is also the standard approach followed in the literature for demonstrating existence and uniqueness of solutions (see e.g. [Tem79, DL92]).
+Then the Stokes or linearized Navier-Stokes equations read as a linear parabolic evolution problems, and the aforementioned results concerning well-posed space-time variational formulations apply.
+The reduction to divergence-free velocities is also the standard approach followed in the literature for demonstrating existence and uniqueness of solutions (see e.g. [Tem79, Ch.
+III]).